Anmol Kabra

 - Visited the Simons Institute at Berkeley for the summer cluster on Interpretable ML.

-- Attended ML Theory summer school at Princeton.
+- Attended the ML Theory summer school at Princeton.

 2021